meiniKi/FazyRV-ExoTiny/README.md

-# FazyRV-ExoTiny
+# [WiP] FazyRV-ExoTiny
-A simple SoC using FazyRV: ROM and RAM via QSPI interface.
+A simple SoC based on the FazyRV RISC-V core using external ROM and RAM via a QSPI interface.